sanojmg/hs-sql-parser/README.md

-## hs-sql-parser - A parser that parses few simple SQL queries
+## hs-sql-parser - A parser for simple SQL like queries